 As a means to open up the dialogues of conversation about Bareback sex, I began seeking the research of queer.
 How can queer methodologies disrupt the organised mechanisms of institutions?
 One of the artists creating action research in this area was Owen G Parry.
-Owen disrupted the expectancy of an art organisation by subverting his practice.
+Owen disrupted the expectancy of an art organisation by subverting his and its’ practice.
 In 2015 I performed in Owen’s work at Latitude festival, where we created a mock/fictional band interview and gave turns for the audience to switch places.
 In 2014, we also performed ‘how to faint’ at a festival in Yorkshire, specifically teaching an audience to faint through a series of steps.
 This was a specific subversion going against the grain of event planning.

-In a workshop lead by Oreet in 2011, which also included Owen as a research participant, I performed naked and explored the narratives of nudity and religion, developing my perception of nudity for film and 121 performance.
+In a workshop lead by Oreet Ashery in 2011, which also included Owen as a research participant, I performed naked and explored the narratives of nudity and religion, developing my perception of nudity for film and 121 performance.
 I experimented in a 121 performance with Erini Kartsaki, naked in a bath tub.
 This was contextualised within Oreet’s workshop and the violent rhetoric of Western and Middle Eastern institutions.
 Erini both drowned and kissed me with intimacy.